 Each of the Corporation's non-executive directors is entitled to annual base fees paid in quarterly installments, with the independent Lead Director, Chairs of Board Committees and Members of Board Committees receiving additional fees commensurate with each role.
-This expense for the three months ended June 30, 2021 is higher than the comparable period in the previous year due to corporate directors electing to not receive cash payments for fees in the first quarter in exchange for shares in the Company which were accrued for in the second quarter after the new omnibus stock option plan was approved.
+This expense for the three and nine months ended September 30, 2021 is consistent with the comparable periods in the previous year.